A former adult entertainer's tale of love, sex and abstinence.

 "So let me get this straight.
-You've been a stripper for the past eight years and you've never slept with anyone during that entire time?"
-Blair, my co-worker at the strip club, asked.
+You've been a stripper for the past eight years, and you've never slept with anyone during that entire time?" asked Blair, my co-worker at the strip club.

 "I know, it sounds really weird," I said.
 "I just haven't.
 Maybe its guilt from my Italian Catholic upbringing."

 "Kiersten, how is that possible?
-Come on, that can't be true," Blair replied.
+Come on, that can't be true," she said.

 I was embarrassed that at 30 years old I wasn't having sex with anyone.
 "It's just that … I've kind of been saving myself for Ryan.
 Just because I'm a dancer doesn't mean I should give it away to anyone.
 I mean I've only been with like four guys and they were all serious relationships," I said.

-We were sitting around the dressing room on a slow Saturday night, legs wrapped around bar stools, swapping war stories.
+We were sitting around the dressing room on a slow Saturday night, legs wrapped around bar stools, swapping sex stories.
 Almost every steel locker exhibited a bottle of inexpensive champagne or vodka.
-Blair, a preppy blonde, looked more Park Avenue, then Los Angeles strip joint.
+Blair, a preppy blonde, looked more Park Avenue, than Los Angeles strip joint.

 "Ryan's that guy from Malibu?" she asked.

 "Yeah, that one," I said.
 "He says we'll sleep together when the time is right."